NicoStoll/SoftwareArchitecture/Lectures/Software Architecture/Software Architecture.md

 **Cross-cutting concern:** Impacts many components of the system, therefore difficult to isolate.
 Often related to technical constraints or functionality that is required in many places (e.g. logging, persistence, caching)

+**(Elastic) Scalability**
+Scalability: Potential to increase performance.
+Scalability does not automatically improve performance but will allow you to do so. **Horizontal scaling vs. vertical scaling**

+**Complexity**
+Amount of human effort required to understand something in order to change or extend it